SoulofAO/ConditionBreakpointUnrealEngine/README.md

-Install the plugin by placing it in the Plugins folder in the project's root folder.
+Install the plugin by placing BlueprintDebugExtension Folder in the Plugins folder in the project's root folder.

 Open Settings Here: